Skip to content

 When a recipient opens an invite link without being logged in (common when scanning a QR code in the browser), two complementary mechanisms preserve the invitation through the auth flow:

-• Redirect param chain: The invite page redirects to /login?redirect=/pets/invite/{token}.
+• Redirect param chain: The invite page redirects to /login?redirect=/invite/{token}.
 If the user navigates from login to registration, the ?redirect= param is carried along.
 After successful login or registration, the user is redirected back to the invite page.

-• localStorage fallback (pendingInviteToken): Before redirecting to login, the invite token is saved to localStorage.
+• localStorage fallback (pendingResourceInvitationToken): Before redirecting to login, the invite token is saved to localStorage.
 When the user becomes authenticated (via any method — email login, registration, Google OAuth), App.tsx checks for a pending token and redirects to the invite page.
 The token is cleared from localStorage once consumed.
+A one-time migration also reads the legacy pendingInviteToken key.
 This covers cases where the redirect param is lost (e.g., OAuth flows, browser restarts).

 Invitation Model

-relationship_invitations table:
+resource_invitations table:

-id, pet_id, invited_by_user_id, token (unique, 64 chars),
+id, type (pet|group|ledger), invited_by_user_id, token (unique, 64 chars),

 expires_at, accepted_by_user_id, accepted_at, declined_at, revoked_at

-Role Upgrade Logic
+Role Assignment Logic

 Invitation Management